MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingGettingStarted.md

 ---
 author: mikeam
 ms.author: mikeam
-title: Build your first gameplay experience with TypeScript. ms.prod: gaming
+title: Build a gameplay experience with TypeScript ms.prod: gaming
 description: Use TypeScript to build a simple gameplay experience in Minecraft using the experimental GameTest Framework feature.
 ---

-# Minecraft TypeScript Starter Project
+# Build a gameplay experience with TypeScript

 This leverages a starter sample available from https://github.com/microsoft/minecraft-scripting-samples/ with a simple build process and TypeScript compilation for Minecraft.
 From it, you can build out and expand simple gameplay styles.
 You can use this project as a starter for your own scripting projects.